siemens/ix/packages/documentation/docs/conversational-design/overview.md

 ### Robustness and reliability
 - **Challenge:** Chatbots cannot make mistakes or hallucinate (make up responses) within industrial environments as their users carry out critical and consequential tasks daily.
-- **Opportunity:** Chatbots that consistently provide reliable solutions become part of a user’s daily routine and make workflows more efficient.
+- **Opportunity:** An industrial chatbot that consistently provides reliable solutions become a natural part of a user’s daily routine and make workflows more efficient.